100 Standard General Knowledge Quiz Printable GK Trivia

 57. What links Manfred Eigen, Ronald George Wreyford Norrish and George Porter?

-Received the Nobel Prize in Chemistry 1967
+Received the Nobel Prize in Chemistry in 1967

 58. According to Forbes magazine, what country has the third smartest students after Singapore and South Korea?